tonusp/NaNo2016/A_Book_of_Changes.md

 "Your world is truly miraculous and admirable, but also completely fucked-up," he began.

 What? thought Joseph.
 He's been on social media as well?
-It turned out to be true: Leibniz had indeed become an avid user of Facebook and Twitter during his more relaxed moments of the past week, to the puzzlement of those who had found and followed him
+It turned out to be true: Leibniz had indeed become an avid user of Facebook and Twitter during his more relaxed moments of the past week, to the puzzlement of those who had friended and followed him

-"Your Great Britain still trying to tear itself away from Europe and civilization, and now fallen under the dominion of the Dark Lord Marduk; and the States of America also falling rapidly deeper into barbarism...
+"Your Great Britain is still trying to tear itself away from Europe and civilization, and has now fallen under the dominion of the Dark Lord Marduk; and the States of America also falling rapidly deeper into barbarism...
 If only someone had found out how to activate me during those years, if only I had been able to advise and guide the leaders of the nations...
 But, perhaps it would not have been, even so.
 For indeed, I did all I could to guide the Electress Sophie and her daughter, and so often they ignored me, or were unable because of circumstances to implement my advice...

 "But, all is not lost.
 Ekzistas ankoraŭ espero, kiel diris Doktoro Zamenhof."